 Cyprus permanent residency for EU citizens

 An island in the Mediterranean Sea.
 After Sicily and Sardinia, Cyprus is the third largest island in the Mediterranean Sea.
-Although the island is geographically in Asia it is politically a European country and is a member of the European Union.
+Although the island is geographically in Asia, it is politically a European country and is a member of the European Union.

 Cyprus’ climate and natural advantages mean that there is always a steady supply of travelers seeking employment and residency on the island.
-Perhaps the biggest change that has occurred in recent years has been the accession of Cyprus to the European Union on 1 May 2004 and becoming a Eurozone Member since January 2008 opening up new employment opportunities for European citizens.
+Perhaps the most significant change that has occurred in recent years has been the accession of Cyprus to the European Union on 1 May 2004 and becoming a Eurozone Member since January 2008 opening up new employment opportunities for European citizens.

-The ‘Yellow Slip’, which is a visa for permanent residency in Cyprus is available to EU citizens wishing to settle and work in Cyprus permanently without the need to renew.
-Non EU dependents may also be included in the application and thus being eligible to benefit from the same rights as EU citizens.
+The ‘Yellow Slip,’ which is a visa for permanent residency in Cyprus is available to EU citizens wishing to settle and work in Cyprus permanently without the need to renew.
+Non-EU dependents may also be included in the application and thus being eligible to benefit from the same rights as EU citizens.

-The Yellow Slip is granted by virtue of The Right of Union Citizens and their Family Members to Move and Reside Freely within the Territory of the Republic of Cyprus Law of 2007, (ANNEX III, Article 12(1).
+The Yellow Slip is granted by The Right of Union Citizens and their Family Members to Move and Reside Freely within the Territory of the Republic of Cyprus Law of 2007, (ANNEX III, Article 12(1).